Music & Well-Being

 How does active music-making affect our daily lives?

-In this study at the University of Innsbruck, our goal is to understand how people experience active music-making in their daily lives.
+This study, conducted at the universities of Innsbruck (Austria) and Jyväskylä (Finland), aims to improve our understanding of how people experience active music-making in their daily lives.

-Specifically, we are interested in what motivates people to make music and how it affects their mood and well-being while playing and afterward.
+Specifically, we are interested in what motivates people to make music and how it influences their mood and well-being during and after the music engagement.

 🔎